If you have a recent chapter 7 or chapter 13 bankruptcy, you can still qualify for a mortgage to purchase or refinance your home.

 Click here to get matched with a mortgage lender

-Getting a Mortgage After a Bankruptcy and Foreclosure
+Getting a Mortgage After a Chapter 7 Bankruptcy or Chapter 13 Bankruptcy

 If you went through a foreclosure and bankruptcy around the same time, which is quite common, there are more steps that may be needed prior to being eligible for a conventional, FHA, or USDA loan.
 What often occurs is a foreclosure and bankruptcy in a short period of time.
 Many times, if someone loses a job, they will foreclose and then file for bankruptcy not long after.
 Many lenders charge what is known as a “deficiency” to recover losses from the foreclosed property.
 This leads many to file for a chapter 7 bankruptcy in order to clear the deficiency.